Parasites That Infect the Brain: Toxoplasma and a Tapeworm

 Rodents are the main intermediate host of Toxoplasma.
 The parasite has an amazing effect on a rat or mouse's behavior.
 These animals are normally fearful of a cat's scent, since the cat preys on rodents, and will run away from any cats in the area.
 However, a rodent infected with Toxoplasma loses its fear of cats and is actually attracted to them.
 This means that the rodent is more likely to be caught and eaten by the cat, which allows the parasite to enter the cat's body and continue its life cycle.

 Researchers have found that the parasite triggers the rodent brain to produce a much larger amount of dopamine than normal.
 Dopamine is a neurotransmitter—a substance that enables a nerve impulse to pass from one nerve cell to another or that influences this transfer.
 The chemical seems to be involved in the altered response of rodents.

 One scientist has discovered that T. gondii contains genes that code for an enzyme involved in dopamine production.
 Dopamine has no known function in single-celled organisms.
 In addition, the scientist found that when rats infected by T. gondii were injected with a medication that blocks dopamine receptors, they were no longer attracted to the scent of cats.
-Since rats and humans are both mammals, scientists wonder if T. gondii affects the dopamine system in humans, too.
+Since rats and humans are both mammals, scientists wonder if the parasite affects the dopamine system in humans, too.

 About one third of the world's population are infected by Toxoplasma, with the percentage being much higher in some countries and much lower in others.
 The majority of these people exhibit no obvious effects of the infection.
 However, a number of researchers suspect that the parasite may be altering some people's behavior.